 Both Lipedema and Dercum’s disease have tenderness and swelling consistent with inflammation and over time develop fibrosis and tissue thickening.
 The fibrosis in the skin is responsible for the nodules in lipedema and the lipomas in Dercum’s Disease.
 In many ways, Lipedema and Dercum’s disease behave like a disease of chronic inflammation with impaired healing.
 We know that impaired healing leads to fibrosis.
 So it is possible that IASTM massage could restart the healing process and allow for more complete healing and less fibrosis in both lipedema and Dercum’s Disease.

 Lymphatic Massage is an important part of the treatment of lipedema.
 Lymphatic Massage is a type of massage using a technique developed by Vodder and others.
 The technique gently stretches the skin, activating the lymphatic capillaries and stimulating lymphangions in concentric motions either toward lymph nodes or towards lymph nodes.
 Lymphatic massage is proven to help lymphedema and lipedema with secondary lymphedema.
 There are many different deep tissue massage techniques, but they rely on greater pressure focused on tissues below the superficial lymphatics.
+There are many lymphatic massage benefits, so you could take into consideration trying out these methods.

 Complete Decongestive Therapy